 Clerical candidates are required to have a bachelor’s degree from a four year college or university prior to entering the Order.
 Cooperator brother candidates are required to be 22 years old, with a high school diploma.
 All candidates are expected to possess good physical health, psychological and emotional maturity, and the willingness to live with others.
 New converts to the Catholic faith are normally eligible to apply upon their third anniversary of entering the Church.

-The age limit for application is normally 40 years old.
-However, exceptions can be made on an individual basis for candidates who are in their 40s.
+The age limit for application is normally 35 years old.
+However, exceptions may be made on an individual basis.

 It’s natural to feel some anxiety about the possibility of any big life change.
 Have confidence in God!
 Good vocational discernment is neither rash, nor excessively prolonged.
 Keep in mind that it is necessary to accompany prayer with practical steps forward.
 For example, many men have found that their concerns or misconceptions were alleviated by talking with the brothers during a “Come and See” Discernment Retreat.
 Contacting the Promoter of Vocations, or making a visit, does not mean that you will be compelled to enter.
 Learning more about the Dominican vocation, along with seeing the daily life of a friar, are good steps towards making an informed decision.
 Furthermore, the Novitiate is a time set aside for deeper discernment without the commitment of religious vows.